MicrosoftDocs/learn/learn-pr/azure/aks-optimize-compute-costs/includes/2-node-pools.md

-Your company's drone tracking solution is deployed on Azure Kubernetes Service (AKS) as many containerized applications and services.
+Your company's drone-tracking solution is deployed on Azure Kubernetes Service (AKS) as many containerized applications and services.
 Your team developed a new predictive-modeling service that processes flight-path information in extreme weather conditions and creates optimal flight routes.
 This service requires GPU-based virtual-machine (VM) support and runs only on specific days during the week.

 You want to configure a cluster node pool dedicated to processing flight-path information.
 The process runs for only a couple of hours a day and you want to use a GPU-based node pool.
 However, you want to pay for the nodes only when you use them.